vatsalya25/d3line/README.md

 # d3line
-a simple line chart directive based on d3js
+A simple line chart directive using d3js on Angular